2015

 Barts Health

-Concerns summary A high-risk patient for renal failure was not closely monitored, and critical blood tests and checks directed by a consultant were not performed, indicating failures in monitoring, task handover, and medical review.
+Concerns summary (AI summary) A high-risk patient for renal failure was not closely monitored, and critical blood tests and checks directed by a consultant were not performed, indicating failures in monitoring, task handover, and medical review.

 Simon Alliston